tylanbm/TRYNDRAW/README.md

 ### Creating your own profile image <a name="create-profile-image"></a>

 You may have noticed some users have unique profile images when viewing their drawings in the [Gallery Screen](#gallery).
-To create your own profile image, first tap the "Account" tab to go to the Account Screen.
+To create your own profile image, first tap the "Account" tab to go to the [Account Screen](#account).

 ### The Account Screen <a name="account"></a>

-The Account Screen will show your default profile image along with "Edit profile image" and "Sign out" buttons.
-Tap on the "Edit profile image" button to go to the Profile Image Editor Screen.
+The [Account Screen](#account) will show your default profile image along with "Edit profile image" and "Sign out" buttons.
+Tap on the "Edit profile image" button to go to the [Profile Image Editor Screen](#profile-image-editor).

 ### The Profile Image Editor Screen <a name="profile-image-editor"></a>

 same as Canvas Screen

-The Profile Image Editor Screen is the same as the [Canvas Screen](#canvas) but with "Your profile photo" displayed at the top.
+The [Profile Image Editor Screen](#profile-image-editor) is the same as the [Canvas Screen](#canvas) but with "Your profile photo" displayed at the top.
 You can draw whatever you want as your unique profile image!

-Once done drawing your new profile image, tap the Publish button as before and tap "Upload profile photo and exit" to run its `captureViewShot()` function and upload the image.
+Once done drawing your new profile image, tap the Upload button as before and tap "Upload profile photo and exit" to run its `captureViewShot()` function and upload the image.

 ```javascript
 //A function that takes a snapshot of the canvas element and uploads image to firebase storage